Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Methodology

 where $\Phi(\cdot)$ is the standard Gaussian CDF.

-Equation~\eqref{eq:wge-decomp} shows that the worst-group error is governed by two competing components:
+Equation~\ref{eq:wge-decomp} shows that two competing components govern the worst-group error:

-The first term increases the error through alignment with spurious directions, while the second decreases the error through alignment with core directions.
+The first term increases the error by aligning with spurious directions, while the second decreases the error by aligning with core directions.
 Thus, minimizing $E_{\mathrm{wge}}$ requires simultaneously suppressing the spurious term and enhancing the core term.

 Motivated by this decomposition, we define the following surrogate regularizers:

 where $\beta$ denotes the classifier weights.
 The embedding-level regularization is then given by